-1. Biennial reviews are conducted of the Program's implementation in a timely manner and fully documented.

-- 2. The Mount Angel Drug and Alcohol Abuse Prevention Policy will be reviewed annually for new students during Orientation. - 3.
+- 1. Biennial reviews are conducted of the Program's implementation in a timely manner and fully documented. - 2.
+The Mount Angel Drug and Alcohol Abuse Prevention Policy will be reviewed annually for new students during Orientation. - 3.
 Materials are distributed and notifications sent in accordance with the Drug Free Schools and Communities Act (DFSCA) with which this document complies and fulfills.

-A Biennial Review will be undertaken in spring 2021.
+A Biennial Review was undertaken in the spring 2020, with no changes deemed necessary.
+The next scheduled review will occur in the spring 2022.
 Information will be assembled by the Vice President of Administration for review by the President-Rector's Council.